Thinkorswim vs Interactive Brokers

 Websites

-thinkorswim begins as a browser-based trading platform.
-To launch it, simply click on the Trade tab in the main menu and select the link for “thinkorswim Web.”
+thinkorswim starts with a browser-based platform.
+To open it, click on the Trade tab in Schwab’s main menu and then pick “thinkorswim Web.”

 ThinkorSwim vs IBKR

-Over at Interactive Brokers, there is not a discrete web-based platform.
-However, charting and trading are possible on the website proper, and there are some fantastic tools here.
-During our probing, we found one order form with 9 trade types and a price management algo feature to bring an order to a professional level.
-Stop-loss and take-profit orders can easily be added to an initial order.
+Over at Interactive Brokers, there isn’t a separate web-based system.
+Instead, charting and trading are built into the regular website, which has excellent resources.
+In our checks, we found one order ticket with 9 order types and a price management algo that makes trading more professional.
+Stop-loss and take-profit orders can be attached easily.

 Interactive Brokers vs thinkorswim